daelynj/Homerow-Brawl-Server/README.md

 Authentication for persistent user accounts are through Slack OAuth and maintined here in a postgresql database.

+The idea for this application is to provide a typing competition between geographically separate offices in an organization.
+By integrating with Slack through OAuth with a Slack application, your workspace can compete in typing races against each other in different rooms and groups at any time.

-Some noteable features:
+## Some noteable features:
 - websockets
 - Slack authentication
 - Persistent `Player` entities with game stats
 - pub/sub support
 - Game rooms

-The idea for this application is to provide a typing competition between geographically separate offices in an organization.
-By integrating with Slack through OAuth with a Slack application, your workspace can compete in typing races against each other in different rooms and groups at any time.

 ## Setup